wolfyreload/database-table-copy/README.md

 So the tool was written to just copy the tables from one database to another, and it even works with Microsoft Azure SQL.

+## Requirements

+* bcp version 18.2 or greater (included in SQL Server 2022 tools)
+* ODBC Driver 17 or 18 for SQL Server

 ## Usage

 * Download the version of the tool intended for your operating system.